 Education and experience:

-- a graduate degree in economics, quantitative methods, health services research, public policy, or health administration
+- A graduate degree in economics, quantitative methods, health services research, public policy, health administration, or related field

-- at least five years of post-graduate experience with federal or state government, a policy research organization or trade association, or a health care provider
+- At least five years (senior analyst) to ten years (principal policy analyst) of post-graduate experience with federal or state government, a policy research organization, or a health care provider

 Salary commensurate with experience.
 Duty station is Washington, DC; part-time telework is available.
 Must be a U.S. citizen.
-To apply, please send a resume or curriculum vitae to email@example.com, or mail to:
+To apply, please send a resume or curriculum vita to email@example.com.